janleague/pixelworlds-mining-mod/README.md

 3. Open Pixel Worlds with Steam, and inject it.

 # NEWS
-- GMOD fixed by pixel worlds, dont use it.
+- GMOD fixed by Pixel Worlds, but i did it again you can use it now.
-- Every script works well, you can use all.
+- Every script repaired.
+Enjoy!

 # IMAGES
 - https://media.discordapp.net/attachments/1029063415576154132/1043202065255637062/image.png